-There is no road conflicts in this area with the existing road because there is no forestry, mining etc. taking place in the area of this cranberry farm.
+There are no road conflicts in this area with the existing road because there is no forestry, mining etc. taking place in the area of this cranberry farm.
 Other potential sources of pollutants during operations include the same as the construction period associated with the machinery fuel and lubricants.
-Machinery such as farm tractors and dump trucks will be refueled and lubricated on mineral soil, off the operation site.
-There will be no fuel stored on site during operations of the farm because refueling of equipment will be contracted out to one of the major refueling companies.
-All appropriate measures will be taken to prevent fuel spillage on site and spill kits will be on site at all times.
-Human waste will be disposed by a septic system, which will be constructed for the office/garage.
-This system will be installed using procedures specified by the Department of Environment and Conservation.
+Machinery such as farm tractors and dump trucks will be refuelled and lubricated on mineral soil, off the operation site.
+There will be no fuel stored on site during operations of the farm because refuelling of equipment will be contracted out to one of the major refuelling companies.
+All appropriate measures will be taken to prevent fuel spillage on site and spill kits will be on site at all times